ghrghbogdan/RISC-V-Assembler-and-Executor/README.md

 First step of the execution is storing ram.bin in a string to be easy to work with.
-After that the decodeing process (lenght of the operation + operation code) and call to that function (every operation from RISC-V have in executor.py a function with the same name and does the same thing).
+After that the decodeing process (lenght of the operation + operation code) and call to that function (every operation from RISC-V code have in executor.py a function with the same name and does the same thing).

+Each function decodes from the machine code the necessary parameters (registers, numbers or offsets) and modify the memory or registers value.
+At the end of the execution the result is stored in one of them.

+!Memory is indexed from 0 and when you put the adress of an array in a register, calculate it in Bytes !